 What If You Don’t Want to Collect & Wrap 24 Books for Advent?

 We get it!
-If the idea of collecting and wrapping 24 books sounds like it will add more stress to your already busy holiday season, we have more book advent calendar ideas that might feel a bit more manageable.
+If the idea of collecting and wrapping 24 books to make your own advent calendar sounds like it will add more stress to your already busy holiday season, we have more book advent calendar ideas that might feel a bit more manageable.

 As an Amazon Associate and member of other affiliate programs, we may earn a referral fee from qualifying purchases.

-- Buy a Story Book Advent Calendar – Skip the collecting and wrapping by purchasing a premade advent calendar with 24 mini books inside.
-Here are a few that you might like:
+- Buy a Story Book Advent Calendar – Skip the collecting and wrapping by purchasing a premade advent books for kids with 24 mini books inside.
+Here are a few that you might like, including a couple of new book advent calendars for 2022:

 How do I adapt this tradition to older children?